 It’s the perfect shot for those crucial moments.
-You know, when our lead realises, she’s reached the point of no return.
-When that happens, the audience should be able to take it all in—everything she’s feeling in that very moment.
+You know, when our lead realises this, she’s reached the point of no return.
+When that happens, the audience should be able to take it all in—everything she’s feeling at that very moment.
 The great thing about a close-up is that it’s close enough to register even little emotions but not so close that we lose visibility.

 Long shot or Wide shot

-This shot allows the audience to see the subject’s entire body in the frame – head to toe.
+This shot allows the audience to see the subject’s entire body in the frame, head to toe.
 Using a long shot gives the audience a sense of the subject’s surroundings and gives a better idea of why the character is there in the first place.
 You’ll often see this shot in action scenes, at times when it’s essential to know how the character is moving in that specific environment.
-The nice thing about using a long shot or wide shot is that it lets the audience look at the beautiful background imagery – filming on the Maldives?
+The nice thing about using a long shot or wide shot is that it lets the audience look at the beautiful background imagery while filming in the Maldives.
 We, the audience, don’t want to miss that (it might be the closest thing we get to a vacation this year)

 Extreme long shot or Extreme wide shot

-These shots will make the subject appear tiny compared to their surroundings, as the audience sees the location’s full breadth.
-They work excellent to create a scope and scale of measurement and help emphasise a specific tone and mood.
+These shots will make the subjects appear tiny compared to their surroundings, as the audience sees the location’s full breadth.
+They work excellently to create a scope and scale of measurement and help emphasise a specific tone and mood.
 Think of the ending of any romantic Disney movie (obviously all of them) where the princess finally gets her prince.
 They ride off into the sunset in their magic pumpkin.
-As they ride away, the characters are getting smaller and smaller the further away they get from the camera.
+As they ride away, the characters get smaller and smaller the further away they get from the camera.
 And we all get the idea that they lived happily ever after.
-It doesn’t have to be romantic, though; extreme long shots also work great for conveying a sense of distance or unfamiliarity of the character’s surroundings.
+It doesn’t have to be romantic, though; extreme long shots also work great for conveying a sense of distance or unfamiliarity with the character’s surroundings.

 Medium shot or mid-shot